andraugust/andraugust.github.io/neuroev.md

 $$a_t = \arg\max{[W_2\tanh{(W_1s_t)]}}$$

 ## Genetic Algorithms: The Optimizer
-Brains are pretty standard neural nets, but they're optimized in an interesting way.
+Brains are standard feed-forward neural nets, but they're optimized in an interesting way.
 Neural nets typically train using backpropagation which requires ground-truth feedback.
-In the context of the simulated micro-organism there isn't really any ground-truth.
-We do keep track of how long agents live, and use this to measure "error", but the length of time that an agent lives doesn't inform _what_ made the agent live that long.
-For instance, if an agent rotates in place every few seconds and then moves towards food every few seconds, then was it the rotating in place that made the agent successful or the moving towards food?
-Obviously we know it's the moving towards food, but the lifespan information doesn't make a distinction.
-To deal with ambiguous feedback like this we use an optimization procedure that doesn't require continuous feedback, we use a genetic algorithm called Enforced SubPopulations, or ESP.
+In the context of the agent there isn't really any ground-truth.
+Agent's lifespans are measured and used this to define "error", but the length of time that an agent lives doesn't inform _what_ made the agent live that long.
+For instance, if an agent rotates in place every few seconds and then moves towards food every few seconds then was it the rotating in place that made the agent successful or the moving towards food?
+Obviously we know it's the moving towards food, but the lifespan measurement doesn't distinguish those.
+To deal with ambiguous feedback like this we use an optimization algorithm that doesn't require continuous feedback, we use a genetic algorithm called Enforced SubPopulations, or ESP.

-ESP, like most genetic algorithms, finds (or hopes to find) good parameters by combining parameters from networks that have been tested in the past and were successful.
-In the context of our agent "tested" means running the network in the world and "successful" means the agent lived for a long time.
+ESP, like most genetic algorithms, finds (or hopes to find) good weights by combining weights from networks that have been tested in the past and were successful.
+In the context of our agent "tested" means running the network in the world and "successful" means the agent lived a long time.

 ESP is distinguished from other genetic algorithms by its assignments of _subpopulations_ to each network-node.
 Subpopulations are a list of weight-lists,  each defined by the parameters going into and outof the corresponding node.
 To make a fully-formed network one weight-list is selected from each node's subpopulation and applied the node's edges.
 The fully-formed network is then placed "in" an agent and the agent is evaluated in the world.